 What I Did:

-• I encouraged her to close her eyes and imagine herself making good choices, feeling proud, and being happy.
+Guided her to close her eyes and imagine herself making good choices and feeling proud.

-• We created a vision board together with affirmations like, “I am honest,” “I am loved,” and “I make good choices.”
+Created a vision board with affirmations like, “I am honest,” “I am loved,” and “I make good decisions.”

 Change didn’t happen overnight.
 There were days when she slipped back into old habits, and I felt like giving up.
 But I reminded myself that progress takes time.